microsoft/playwright/docs/src/postmortem-debugging.md

 You can also use `trace: 'retain-on-failure'` if you do not enable retries but still want traces for failed tests.

-If you are not using Playwright Test, use the [`property: BrowserContext.tracing`] API instead.
+If you are not using Playwright as a Test Runner, use the [`property: BrowserContext.tracing`] API instead.

 ## Recording a trace
 * langs: java, csharp, python